 Karen Foote – Children in Worship

-The children in our worship services are fellow members of the body of believers.
-They bring gifts and offerings to the assembly and are often quite willing to share.
-How can we encourage participation, faith development and knowledge in any style of worship for our youngest believers?
+How can we encourage young believers to participate in our worship services, especially with music?
 What are the unique ways in which they can contribute to the faith community?
-Come explore new ideas and resources as well as tried and true plans for involving our children as we plan and lead worship.
+Come explore new ideas and resources as well as tried and true plans from a variety of congregations.
+Bring your ideas to encourage the involvement of children as we plan and lead worship.

 Paul Grime – Is the Liturgy Really the “Work of the People”?